SouravJaiswal/saber-frontend/front-end/final/game_spec.md

 #Economics of qubits

 The `Generator` works ceaselessly to make qubits at the [DEFAULT\_REGEN\_RATE][3].
 The `Isolators` do a good job of maintaining qubits when there is no incoming connection.
 The attacking qubits not only disrupt it's function but also inflict a fair amount of damage on the system.
-The damage, ie. loss of qubits is [proportional][4] to the amount of qubits recieved.
+The damage, ie. loss of qubits is [proportional][4] to the amount of qubits received.

 #Connections